muratk5n/thirdwave/en/README.md

 ---

 Chef uses nutritional yeast to make veg burger taste more like meat burgers.
-It's true, nut yeast has a kick that cld help..
-Also the mushrooms.
+It's true, nut yeast has a certain kick (in taste) that cld help..
+Mushrooms too.

 Bean and rice for 9 aminos..
 Experimenting continues.
 Not ditching anim proteins completely just yet.